 There was no answer to my knock on his door so I entered quietly.
-Dad was asleep, curled up on the nearest bed with his back to the door.
-The farthest was again unoccupied, its faded mattress streaked with sunlight...and as I crossed the room quietly to sit and rest a moment, the dust motes in the quiet air stirred a memory of my visit to Ireland many years before.
+Dad was asleep, curled up on the nearest bed with his back to the door, whereas the farthest was once again unoccupied, its faded mattress streaked with sunlight.
+And as I crossed the room quietly to sit and rest a moment, the sunlit dust motes dancing in the quiet air stirred a memory of a moment in Ireland many years before.

 * * *

 I'd driven down from Dublin with my friend Tim to a village in County Wicklow, allegedly my grandfather's birthplace.
 At lunch we'd lingered over a second Guinness until the barman had a few minutes to chat.
-Explaining we were interested in anything to do with our family history, he nodded toward an elderly man nursing a pint on a corner bench.
+Then explaining our interest in anything to do with our family history, he nodded toward an elderly man nursing a pint on a corner bench.

 “Talk to old Patrick there.
 If anyone would know of your folks, it’s him.”
 Patrick smiled us over.
 We explained it was rumored that Mom's father had been born here.
 With the name, he brightened and chuckled at my raised eyebrows.

-As we drove away later that day, I mused to Tim on how little we know of all those to whom we owe our very existence.
-The wreath now disintegrated into tiny crumbling fragments had spoken to me more than any inscriptions...that the grave claims not only our body but our narrative and our remembrances and essentially our very essence.
+Dust specks hung in the air and there on the nearer lay small gray fragments, possibly a wreath placed there ages past.
+Later that day as we drove away, I mused to Tim on how little we know of those to whom we owe our existence.
+That wreath now disintegrated into tiny fragments spoke to me more than any inscriptions...the grave claims not only our body but our narrative and our remembrances and essentially our very essence.

 * * *

-She had once lit and filled my childhood world and later as an adult even after lengthy separations our re-connection always felt instantaneous.
-And awareness of that loss may be why for the next hour I sat to watch my father sleep...as if to hoard his presence knowing there would eventually creep in another nameless emptiness.
+She had once lit and filled my childhood world with wonder, and later as an adult our re-connection always felt instantaneous even after lengthy separations.
+And awareness of that loss may be why for almost an hour I sat and watched my father sleep...as if to hoard his presence...knowing eventually there could creep in another nameless emptiness.

-When the hall buzzer sounded, Dad stirred.
+When a hall buzzer sounded, Dad stirred.
 Sensing me, he smiled hello with his usual lopsided grin and struggled to sit up.
 “It’s himself, isn't it?”
 I didn’t have to answer.

-Then, “Donnie, I just had the strangest dream.
+Then, “Charlie, I just had the strangest dream.
 It was Wilfred sitting right where you are now.
 Saw him clear as the day he left on the train with his regiment.”
-I thought, that would have been in 1916 when Dad was fourteen and two years before Uncle Wilfred died in a trench in Belgium.
+I thought, that would have been 1916 when Dad was fourteen, two years before his brother my Uncle Wilfred died in a trench in Belgium.

 My father’s life had not been untroubled.
 Over its span he had grieved the death of six siblings and one child and had mourned two wives.
-Two of his roommates had died within the past five years, the latest only recently.
-Granted he had often complained of their quirks but now their absence was almost an insult...because death had ignored him once again.
+Also, two of his roommates had died within the past five years, the latest only recently.
+Granted he'd often complain of their quirks but now their absence seemed an insult...because death had ignored him once again.

-However Dad still enjoyed visitors with their gossip but on this day he surprised me, “Son, I’m sorry but seems I'm a bit too tired to chat much.
-Any chance you could come Tuesday evening after supper, eh?
-That’s my bath day and I do chipper up some."
+But Dad still enjoyed visitors and particularly a bit of gossip.
+However he surprised me this particular Sunday, “Son, I’m sorry but I'm a bit too tired to chat much.
+Any chance you could come again Tuesday, after supper, eh?
+That’s bath day and I do chipper up some."

-Then lying back with his head on the pillow came his customary, “Now don't do anything I wouldn’t do”.
-And I responded with my customary and a smile, “That gives me a fair bit of leeway, Dad".
-He wouldn’t see the smile...he was almost blind now.
+Lying back down with his head on the pillow, came his customary, “Now don't do anything I wouldn’t do”.
+I responded with my usual and a smile, “That gives me a fair bit of leeway, Dad".
+But he wouldn’t see the smile...he was almost blind now.

 * * *

 Soon after his breathing steadied and his face relaxed.
-The room had cooled with the fading light so I covered him with the tattered comforter that he and my mother shared for forty-one years.
-From the door, his outline had already blended into the dusk.
-But I do remember I whispered, 'So long, Pop'.
+The room had now cooled with the fading light so I covered him with the tattered comforter he and my mother had shared for forty-one years.
+From the door his outline already blended into the dusk.
+But I do remember that I whispered, 'So long, Pop'.

 Two days later when I arrived home from work, there was a message.
-Dad had not found his way down to dinner that evening...he had slipped away with Wilfred.
+Dad had not found his way down to dinner...he had slipped away with Wilfred.

 Leaving his son.
 A gray remembrance.